conduktor/conduktor-docs/docs/platform/configuration/user-authentication/configure-sso.md

 ```

 :::info
-If you want to use the `external groups mapping` to map groups between your Platform and Azure, please take a look at [this](../external-group-sync/#azure-ad-example).
+If you want to use the `external groups mapping` to map groups between your Conduktor Platform instance and Azure, please take a look at [here](../external-group-sync/#azure-ad-example).
 :::

 ### Google